twilio/workshop/docs/setup.rst

 App Engine sites require a configuration file to run.
 Inside your workshop directory there is a file named ``app.yaml``.
 There are a few configuration directives in this file but at this time we only need to be concerned with the Application Name.
-Replace the ``helloworld`` portion of ``application: helloworld`` with the application name you registered and save the file.
+Replace the ``ahoy-twilio-workshop`` portion of ``application: ahoy-twilio-workshop`` with the application name you registered and save the file.

 .. literalinclude:: ../app.yaml
    :language: yaml